monarch butterfly life cycle

 A few predators can attack Monarch chrysalides, these predators can be even smaller than the pupal butterfly.
 This is another good reason why if you raise butterflies in captivity, environmental scientists recommend not trying to rear a lot of them at one time.
 Tiny wasps will hunt them down and can bite through the chrysalis and kill the butterfly inside.

-READ MORE: List of Butterflies in Nebraska
+READ MORE: List of Butterflies in Texas

 Monarch Emerging from a Chrysalis